daattali/daattali.github.io/_drafts/shinyjs2.md

 And the resulting app:
 [![Extendshinyjs params demo]({{ site.url }}/img/blog/shinyjs-improvements/extendshinyjs-params.gif)]({{ site.url }}/img/blog/shinyjs-improvements/extendshinyjs-params.gif)

-Note that I chose to define the JS code as a string for illustration purposes, but in reality I would prefer to place the code in a separate file.
+Note that I chose to define the JS code as a string for illustration purposes, but in reality I would prefer to place the code in a separate file and use the `script` argument instead of `text`.

 You can see more details on how to use `extendShinyjs` [in the README on GitHub](https://github.com/daattali/shinyjs#readme) or by running `?shinyjs::extendShinyjs`.